Jake Retzlaff: BYU

 As the number one rated junior college quarterback in the nation, Retzlaff announced in January 2023, that he would be transferring to BYU.
 Entering the 2023 season, he was named the second-string quarterback behind Pittsburgh transfer Kedon Slovis.
 After an injury to Slovis, Retzlaff was named the starting quarterback against West Virginia.
 In his first career start, he threw for 210 yards in a 37–7 loss.
 The following week, he was once again named the starting quarterback.
 In his second career start against Iowa State, he threw his first career touchdown pass at the FBS level in a 45–13 defeat.
 Retzlaff finished the season throwing for 648 yards and three touchdowns, while also rushing for 116 yards and three touchdowns.

 Entering the 2024 season, Retzlaff competed with Gerry Bohanon for BYU's starting quarterback job, eventually being named the week one starter.
 In the season opener against Southern Illinois, he threw for 348 yards and three touchdowns in a 41–13 victory.
 Against Oklahoma State, Retzlaff threw for 218 yards and two touchdowns, including the game-winning 35-yard touchdown pass to Darius Lassiter, while also rushing for 81 yards and a touchdown in a 38–35 win.
 He finished the season throwing for 2,947 yards and 20 touchdowns, while also rushing for 417 yards and six touchdowns, leading the Cougars to an 11–2 record.

 In June 2025, Retzlaff met with BYU school officials and was informed that he would likely receive a seven-game suspension after he admitted to having premarital sex, a violation of the school's honor code.
 On June 29, Retzlaff announced his decision to enter the transfer portal for a third time.

 Tulane

 On July 21, 2025, Retzlaff announced his decision to transfer to Tulane University to play for the Tulane Green Wave.
 He was named the team's starting quarterback prior to the season opener against Northwestern.
 In Retzlaff's debut for the Green Wave, he recorded 265 total yards and two touchdowns in a 23–3 victory.
 Against Duke, he threw for 245 yards, in addition to rushing for 111 yards and four touchdowns, leading Tulane to a 34–27 win.
 Following his performance, Retzlaff was named the American Offensive Player of the Week.
+In the 2025 American Conference Championship Game, he threw for 145 and accounted for two rushing touchdowns, leading the Green Wave to a 34–21 victory and helping Tulane clinch their first bid to the College Football Playoff as one of the top five highest-ranked conference champions.
+Against Ole Miss in the first round of the College Football Playoff, Retzlaff completed 20 of 35 passes for 306 yards and a touchdown, as the Green Wave's season ended with a 41–10 defeat.